popovichN/grand-slam-prize-money/README.md

 ### Prize money history for singles champions at each Grand Slam (1968-2015)

-This dataset initially used for an article published on the Guardian, 11 September 2015: ['Battle of the sexes: charting how women in tennis achieved equal pay'](http://www.theguardian.com/sport/2015/sep/11/how-women-in-tennis-achieved-equal-pay-us-open).
+This dataset was compiled for an article published on the Guardian 11 September 2015: ['Battle of the sexes: charting how women in tennis achieved equal pay'](http://www.theguardian.com/sport/2015/sep/11/how-women-in-tennis-achieved-equal-pay-us-open).

-I found it surprisingly difficult to get prize money data for some of the Grand Slams, so am sharing it here for others to use.
+I found it surprisingly difficult to get prize money data for three of the four Grand Slams, so I'm sharing the records here for all others who might be interested.

 This dataset consists of men's and women's singles winners prize money for all four tennis Grand Slams from 1968 to 2015.